 When hitting the trails, a reliable pair of the best walking trousers are your legs' best friend.
 So put those tracksuit bottoms or (eek) jeans back in the drawer – they're just not going to cut it.
-The best hiking trousers for men and women are flexible and fast-drying, lightweight yet tough, won't chafe or fall down, and come with pockets for all your valuables and even knee zips to let you air out your lower legs when/if the sun comes out.
-Pick up a pair and you'll never look back.
+The hiking trousers listed below – for both women and men – are flexible and fast-drying, lightweight yet tough, won't chafe or fall, and come with pockets for all your valuables and even knee zips to let you air out your lower legs when/if the sun comes out.

 Whether you're headed out on a strenuous multi-day trek or a casual stroll in the country, or even if you're just planning some sightseeing that requires comfortable attire, a pair of the best walking trousers is a good choice.
-Add a pair of the best hiking boots and a quality waterproof jacket and you're all set for a comfortable, protected trip.
-This guide covers walking trousers for both men and women, but if you want something closer fitting, try a pair of the best hiking leggings instead.
+Add a couple of the best hiking boots and the best waterproof jacket, and you're all set for a comfortable, protected trip.

 Best walking trousers to buy right now